 Egg Harbor City is a very small city located in the state of New Jersey.
-With a population of 4,239 people and two constituent neighborhoods, Egg Harbor City is the 350th largest community in New Jersey.
-Egg Harbor City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 4,104 people and two constituent neighborhoods, Egg Harbor City is the 350th largest community in New Jersey.
+Egg Harbor City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Egg Harbor City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Egg Harbor City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Egg Harbor City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Egg Harbor City who work in office and administrative support (20.06%), sales jobs (10.42%), and maintenance occupations (10.03%).
+There are especially a lot of people living in Egg Harbor City who work in office and administrative support (14.95%), sales jobs (10.20%), and law enforcement and fire fighting (8.57%).

 Egg Harbor City is an extremely ethnically-diverse city.
 The people who call Egg Harbor City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Egg Harbor City residents report their race to be White, followed by Black or African-American.
 Egg Harbor City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.66% of the city’s residents.
-Important ancestries of people in Egg Harbor City include Irish, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 24.35% of the city’s residents.
+Important ancestries of people in Egg Harbor City include Irish, German, Italian, Polish, and English.

 The most common language spoken in Egg Harbor City is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Polish.